7.5. Widgets

 7.5.10.
 A Good Starting File

-For more complete interactive demos (kept fast enough to elaborate in an editor), open:
+For more complete interactive examples (kept fast enough to elaborate in an editor), open:

-The demo shows the same ideas with short inline explanations around each example.
+The example shows the same ideas with short inline explanations around each example.